The leaves of the tree flap around. Now You are the one who pick up the leaves again and bring the Spring. :)

 We enjoyed and learnt together.

-In the end we create our tree and revised the "how many?" while sticking the leaves to the tree.
+In the end we create our tree and revised the "how many?" while sticking the leaves to the tree. the result:

 :)